 Surprisingly the movie did quiet well in the box office, gaining roughly $ 6.0 millions.
 Of course, “Hardware” is not a concurrent to “Terminator” like many compared.
 They may seem similar only on the surface, but they have completely different approach and leave different aftertaste.
 “Terminator” was a low budget movie that had some blockbuster spirit though, it was the precursor of the big-budget sci-fi flicks of the 80’s and 90’s, while “Hardware” never aimed to be a blockbuster (at least, this is how it looks 2 decades later).
 When you dig deeper inside its mechanical punkish sci-fi skin, you find in first place a feeling of a lost human emotion and feeling.
 That’s why Mark 13 was created, the cyborg.
 He was created to do the birth control and it seems absolutely logical in a world like this.
 It’s an absurdist logic, but it works here.

-It’s sad indeed Richard Stanley (South African director) almost disappeared from the cinema industry.
+It’s sad indeed Richard Stanley (who is a South African director) almost disappeared from the cinema industry.
 I am sure he could develop lots of great and ingenious stuff.
 He was gaining good recognition, but something went horribly wrong during the filming of “The Island of Dr. Moreau” when he was quickly substituted.
 In 2014, a documentary film “Lost Soul: The Doomed Journey of Richard Stanley’s Island of Dr. Moreau” was released.